MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-distributed-file-system.md

 ---
-title: Learn how to solve an issue where Global Secure Access fails with a distributed file system.
+title: Learn how to solve an issue where Global Secure Access fails with a Distributed File System.
 description: A troubleshooting article that includes a workaround for a case where a Distributed File System (DFS) doesn't operate correctly with Global Secure Access.
 author: kenwith
 ms.author: kenwith